aysib07/aysib07/README.md

 ## 🛠️ Projects I`m Working On
 - twiveSDK: A powerful library for easily creating your own projects with the Twitch API [See more](https://github.com/twiveSDK)
-- Adventfinum: A christmas charity event for my school

 ## 🌐 My Discord Profile
 [![Discord Presence](https://lanyard.cnrad.dev/api/789814620280979467)](https://discord.com/users/789814620280979467)